diego-florez/Global-Shark-Attacks/README.md

 # Global-Shark-Attacks

 # Intro:
-In this repository you can see a 2 steps process; data cleaning and data analysis of the csv file "Global Sharck Attacks" The source of the file can be found here: https://www.kaggle.com/teajay/global-shark-attacks
+In this repository you can see a 2 steps process; data cleaning and data analysis of the csv file "Global Sharck Attacks".
+The source of the file can be found here: https://www.kaggle.com/teajay/global-shark-attacks

 # Goals:
 The main goal of this project is to answer the question: which are the most dangerous sharks?

 # Steps:
-To find the answer to that question we have made the steps in this order:
+To find the answer to that question we have made the following steps:
-1. INPUT (original csv)
+1. INPUT (download original csv)
-2. src (functions to apply)
+2. src (create functions to apply)
 3. global-sharks-attack-cleaning.ipynb (data cleaning)
-4. OUTPUT (clean csv)
+4. OUTPUT (cleaned csv)
 5. global-sharks-attack-analysis.ipynb (analysis and conclusion)

 # Conclusion: